jacklul/q3serverlist/README.md

 # Quake 3 Server List Script #

-Simple command-line script to fetch all servers from a Quake 3 based master server and then save it to a file for easier parsing.
+Simple script to fetch all servers from a Quake 3 based master server and then save it to a file for easier parsing.
 [Example](http://my.jacklul.com/mb2servers) of how it can be used. :)

 ## Requirements
 * php-cli _OR_ decent web hosting